The application window is now open and will close at midnight on 09 June 2022.

 A selection committee will be organised after applications close to assess and select candidates.
-Your OC, however, will still be consulted throughout the process in order to gain final approval for your participation on your course.
+Your OC will still be consulted throughout the process in order to gain final approval for your participation on your course.

-All applicants should receive notification on the outcome of their application by mid-December 2021.
+All applicants should receive notification on the outcome of their application by mid-July 2022.

 English Language Information